petergridge/Irrigation-V5/README.md

 * if a zone is deleted the related group will also be deleted, also
 * if the switch associated to a zone is changed the related group will be deleted.

 **Legacy model:** Zones are grouped by having the same text in the input value, for example each zone with a value of 'A' will run concurrently.
-This model will be phased out in a future release.
+Is removed in V5.2.0, any existing groups are automatically migrated to the config flow.

 ### Monitor Controller feature
 If this binary sensor is defined it will not execute a schedule if the controller is offline.
 This is ideal for ESP Home implementations.